-PRAYING WITH OUR FEET 2024
+PRAYING WITH OUR FEET 2025

-2024 4-Day Travel Seminar
+2025 4-Day Travel Seminar

-Travel seminar to Montgomery, Selma and Birmingham during the Presidents' Day weekend This is a 4-day ecumenical program in justice-seeking Christian theological education.
+Travel seminar to Montgomery, Selma and Birmingham during the Presidents' Day weekend This is a 4-day ecumenical program in justice-seeking theological education.
 Our goal is to help you explore theological questions and perspectives in a supportive, mentoring community where your views, talents, and insights are respected and encouraged.
 Program Details

 We will depart from the Emory University campus by chartered bus to explore iconic civil rights sites in Montgomery, Selma, and Birmingham.
 Our hope is that the rich experience of these places will bring a depth and energy to the process of learning about the Civil Rights movement of the 1950s and 1960s.
 Imagine reading Martin Luther King, Jr.’s “Letter from Birmingham Jail” near the site of the historical Birmingham jail or following a viewing of the film, Selma, by stepping off the bus to walk across the Edmund Pettus Bridge.
 In the midst of our historical exploration, we will dig into the theological tools civil rights leaders used to make sense of their struggle.